 Day 4: Fiesole, San Casciano in Val di Pesa, Pienza.
 Though altered subsequently, the broad terraces around the villa in Fiesole built for Giovanni de Medici in the 1450s are of huge importance for the primacy attached to leisure and for embracing magnificent views.
-Villa Poggio Torselli has undergone a recent awardwinning restoration; a magnificent avenue, a grand 17th-century house and an unexpected burst of floral and citrus abundance, Tuscan Gardens continued surrounded by Chianti countryside.
+Villa Poggio Torselli has undergone a recent awardwinning restoration; a magnificent avenue, a grand 17th-century house and an unexpected burst of floral and citrus abundance, surrounded by Chianti countryside.
 Continue south to Pienza for the first of two nights.
+Tuscan Gardens continued

-Day 5: Sovicille, La Foce.
-In the morning visit the Castello di Celsa, an old castle converted to a palatial villa in the 16th century, with stunning gardens built in the 17th century.
-La Foce was a social and agricultural project as much as a villa and garden, but here Pinsent designed for the redoubtable Iris Origo one of the last, and some say the greatest, of the Anglo-Florentine gardens.
+Day 5: La Foce, Sovicille.
+In the morning visit La Foce, a social and agricultural project as much as a villa and garden, but here Pinsent designed for the redoubtable Iris Origo one of the last, and some say the greatest, of the Anglo-Florentine gardens.
+Stop for lunch in the charming town of Montepulciano, then continue to the Castello di Celsa, an old castle converted to a palatial villa in the 16th century, with stunning gardens built in the 17th century.